 What is the risk/area of focus, and the key judgements and estimates?
+Our response: Key areas of challenge and professional judgement What else

 Pension Liability Valuation

 The Local Authority Accounting Code of Practice and IAS19 require the Council to make extensive disclosures within its financial statements regarding its membership of the Local Government Pension Scheme administered by the Council.